juergenmeinecke/EMET2008/index.rst

           +   typo in assignment, exercise 1c: the words "per capita real output" should be replaced with the words "sulfur dioxide concentration"

+          +   added solution do-file to empirical exercise 6.3; this contains two equivalent ways of testing for heteroskedasticity; solution is posted under 'Week 4 Exercises' (use link on left)

           +   for the September 2 lecture, please come up with questions or suggestions for what you would like me to cover (just shoot me an e-mail); I'm happy to review Assignment 1 and, in addition, answer any questions related to the class material